 My children are constantly collecting rocks, and we have also had fun cracking open geodes as a family!
 Rocks are amazingly unique, each with their own color, texture, size, and shape.
-It’s no wonder that rocks are natural learning toys for children!
+It’s no wonder that rocks are natural, open-ended learning toys for children!

 Through real life experiences, our children get to feel the weight of each stone, measure the size with their hands and arms, and learn to balance and climb on bumpy terrain.

 When they wonder how giant rock arches eventually erode and become small rocks, ocean waves roll into the shore and demonstrate their ebbs and flows which eventually wear down all structures.

-I’m excited share some of the ways my children have learned about rocks through nature outings and geode kits.
+I’m going to share some of the ways my children have learned about rocks through nature outings and geode kits.
 The end of the post concludes with our favorite books about rocks, and I’d love to learn about your favorites, too!

 Exploring the inside of geodes with children